-Figure 6: Modified Automotive Muffler After the exhaust gases leave the muffler they go directly into a catalytic converter.
-Beyond the catalyst, the exhaust exits the snowmobile directly out the end of the tunnel.
-Sound testing was done with various modifications and the results can be seen in Figure 7.
+Figure 5: Modified Rotax 600cc Silencer Sound testing was done with various modifications and the results can be seen in Figure 6.
 These experimental tests were performed at a constant speed pass of 35 miles per hour with measurements taken at a distance of 50 ft.

 Figure 6: Noise Pollution Analysis

 DRIVETRAIN NOISE REDUCTION

 In the drive train, the main producers of noise are the chain case, track, idler wheels, and the continual variable transmission clutches.
 The chain case creates a high frequency noise due to unavoidable gears to chain mess and the chain contacting the roller tensioner.
 In order to reduce the amount of noise emitted by the chaincase, a heavier weight oil and vibration damping material were added.
-Also, to reduce the noise made by the roller tensioner, it was replaced by a Vespel® tensioner as seen in Figure 9.
+To reduce the noise made by the roller tensioner, it was replaced by a Vespel® tensioner as seen in Figure 7.
 The Vespel® block spreads the load of the chain over a greater area and has a shallower profile than the roller, decreasing the impact noise of the chain.